cmccaskey/THUNKIT-DEV/SPI-LED/README.md

 # About #

-SPI visualizer using 8 bit shift registerds and LEDs
+SPI visualizer using 8 bit shift registers and LEDs

 # Hardware History #